Deadline for applications

 The LLM in Regulation and Compliance is available to study full-time for one year or part-time for 2-4 years in London.

-The programme consists of four core modules, two electives, from a range of elective 'specialist' modules.
-Each module is worth 22.5 credits, except the dissertation (50% specialist case study and 50% 7,500 word essay) that is a 45 credits, with overall 180 credits.
+The programme consists of four core modules and a range of elective 'specialist' modules worth 15 or 30 credits, plus the dissertation (50% specialist case study and 50% 5000 word essay) that is 30 credits, overall equalling 180 credits.
 To qualify for one of the named specialist awards, the core and elective modules, and dissertation must be relevant to the chosen specialism.

 A Distance Learning (DL) Option is also available in Data Protection and IP Specialisation.
-Students wishing to incorporate DL modules must choose three Distance Learning elective modules worth a total of 45 credits, instead of the two electives.
+Students wishing to incorporate DL modules must choose Distance Learning elective modules worth 75 credits, instead of the electives.

 - LLM in Regulation and Compliance (Financial Institutions)